'12 Years a Slave' makes history with best picture Oscar

 The big loser of the night was director David O. Russell's 1970s crime caper "American Hustle," which walked away empty-handed despite earning 10 nominations, the same number as "Gravity."
 Martin Scorsese's tale of financial greed, "The Wolf of Wall Street," also failed to take home Oscars.

-But it was also a night of predictable wins for heavy favorites.
+But it was also a night of predictable wins for heavy favourites.

 The tale of Nordic princesses, "Frozen," won best animated film, a first for Disney Animation Studios since the category was introduced in 2002, and its girl-power anthem "Let It Go" won best original song.